nobilissimum/dotfiles/README.md

 . /nix/var/nix/profiles/default/etc/profile.d/nix-daemon.sh
 ```

+_Optional: login to Nix package database using `determinate-nixd login`.
+You can create and use a new Flakehub token through `https://flakehub.com/token/create?description=Determinate+NixD+on+Nobilissimum`._

 Install specified packages in `home.nix` by running.
 You may not use the flag `-b backup` for the succeeding switches after the initial switch.

 ```sh